 Generally, a healthy breed, however, as with all large dogs Bullmastiffs are susceptible to joint problems so it is important to ensure they don’t become overweight.
 Common health problems for Bullmastiffs can include:

-This breed has sensitive skin and can be prone to rashes, irritation, and hair loss, they are also prone to allergies and can suffer reactions to detergent, household chemicals, additives, pollen or dust which can cause bacterial infections (Pyoderma) It is essential to keep all bedding clean to prevent flare-ups.
+This breed has sensitive skin and can be prone to rashes, irritation, and gradual loss of hair, they are also prone to allergies and can suffer reactions to detergent, household chemicals, additives, pollen or dust which can cause bacterial infections (Pyoderma) It is essential to keep all bedding clean to prevent flare-ups.

 A change in diet is often successful if your pooch suffers allergic reactions and human allergy tablets such as Piriton can help but some Bullmastiffs may need long-term treatment with steroids to combat the problem.